jbraese/jbraese.github.io/_posts/2023-11-03-downloading-sentinel2-imagery.md

 ## 2. Identifying Suitable Satellite Images Based on STAC Metadata

-The European Space Agency’s SENTINEL-2 mission is pretty great: it has 10-meter resolution optical imagery, takes a picture of almost all points on the continental earth every five days, and is completely free to access.
-It is also hosted in the wonderful COG format (see next section) on AWS S3 [here](https://registry.opendata.aws/sentinel-2-l2a-cogs/).
+SENTINEL-2 data can be accessed in a number of ways.
+Here, I use the catalogue hosted on AWS S3 [here](https://registry.opendata.aws/sentinel-2-l2a-cogs/) in the wonderful COG format (see next section).
 This data is searchable through a STAC API.
 The STAC or [SpatioTemporal Asset Catalog](https://stacspec.org/en) specification provides a unified way to query our data and allows us to filter the many available images with spatial, temporal, or other metadata filters.
 In Python, we can use the [pystac-client](https://github.com/stac-utils/pystac-client) library to identify images that seem relevant to us.
 We just point it to the catalogue on S3 and we are ready to query.

 An image that is useful to our analysis should fulfil three properties.
 First, it should overlap one of the areas of interest we defined in the previous step.
 Second, it should be taken in the timeframe that we are interested in.
 Here, we are searching for images taken in 2022.
 Finally, it should not contain clouds over the areas of interest.